kstenerud/compact-time/compact-time-specification.md

  * Supports leap years and leap seconds.
  * Maintenance-free (no leap second tables to update).
  * Efficient conversion to/from human readable fields (no multiplication or division).
- * Supports IANA time zones and latitude/longitude time zones.
+ * Supports UTC, UTC offset, IANA time zones and latitude/longitude time zones.